 - To utilise the Round Square IDEALS and the Discovery Framework for the benefit of a ll pupils

 School shield and motto

 The school’s shield depicts a Greek fisherman’s boat.
-Good fishing, like good education, requires persistence, courage, patience, self reliance and wisdom.
+Good education, like good fishing, requires persistence, courage, patience, self reliance and wisdom.

-The school motto Pan Metron Aristron – roughly translates into ‘All good things in moderation’ refers to the Greek philosophical stance that a good life is one of balance and reflection and secondly that one should strive for excellence.
+The school motto Pan Metron Aristron – roughly translates in two ways actually!
+Firstly, the Greek philosophical stance that a good life is one of balance and reflection and secondly that one should strive for excellence.